n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 _Aunt Cora never married, no issue.
 School teacher._

-&nbsp;&bull;&nbsp;&bull;&nbsp;&bull; &#x2467; 2. &mldr; 6. omitted &nbsp;&bull;&nbsp;&bull;&nbsp;&bull;
+&nbsp;&bull;&nbsp;&bull;&nbsp;&bull; &#x2467; 2. &mldr; 6.
+Ellsworth siblings omitted, see [Ellsworth gen.](https://archive.org/details/ellsworthgenealo00sieb/page/n217?q="Levi+Ellsworth") for those. &nbsp;&bull;&nbsp;&bull;&nbsp;&bull;

 ------

+##  &#x2465; &#x2466; Confusion of multiple Lydia Boynton

-##  &#x2465; re J#587 Deac.
-Noah Jewett's wife Lydia is not J#325 Lydia
+Deac.
+Noah Jewett's wife Lydia (Boynton) is not J#325 Lydia Jewett (Boynton)'s daughter J#817 Lydia Boynton but another Lydia Boynton.

 In which we find less connection between

 * &#x2465;  J#587 Deac.
 Noah Jewett
-`(Stephen^198, Aquila^64, Joseph^11, Maximilian^3, Edward^1),`
+(Stephen^198^, Aquila^64^, Joseph^11^, Maximilian^3^, Edward^1^),
 [[JoA:i:88,165-167]](https://archive.org/details/historygenealogy01jewe/page/165/mode/1up?q=587+Noah+Lydia)
-* &#x2465;  J#325 Lydia Boynton
+* &#x2466;  J#817 Lydia Boynton
-`(Samuel^117, Francis^24, Ezeliel^6, Maximilian^3, Edward^1)`
+(Lydia^325^, Samuel^117^, Francis^24^, Ezeliel^6^, Maximilian^3^, Edward^1^)
 [[JoA:i:61,111]](https://archive.org/details/historygenealogy01jewe/page/111/mode/1up?q=325+Lydia+Boynton+817)

-that we suspected.
+than _we_ had suspected.
+(JoA books did _not_ claim she was a Jewett.)
-Deac Noah's wife Lydia (Boynton) Jewett is a cousin of his cousin of same name, and not the same person.
+Deac Noah's wife Lydia (Boynton) Jewett _was_ a cousin of his cousin of same name, but *not* the same person.

-This it discusses a tempting confusion of two cousins named Lydia Boynton, one of which has a Jewett mother and the other a Jewett husband.
-Had this been confirmed, it would have provided a marriage for J#817 Lydia and in-laws for J#587 Noah.
-With all the consanguineous Jewett marriages, it was reasonable *but wrong* to attempt to identify them.
+This section discusses a tempting confusion of two cousins named Lydia Boynton, one of which has a Jewett mother and the other a Jewett husband.
+Had their identity been confirmed, it would have provided a marriage for &#x2466; J#817 Lydia and in-laws for &#x2465; J#587 Noah, which were lacking.
+With all the &#x1F7E5; consanguineous Jewett marriages, it was reasonable *but wrong* to attempt to identify them.
 Instead we only can offer an as yet unverified claim of in-laws for Deacon Noah and citations for his mother and her first husband.
-So this is more a <span class=RoY>&#x26A0;</span> Warning and case study in rejecting spurious connections, but has a bit of potential news as well.
+So this is more a <span class=RoY>&#x26A0;</span> Warning and case study in rejecting spurious connections, but has those bits of potential news as well.

-J#587 ***Deacon Noah Jewett***'s wife Lydia Boynton (Jewett) ***could almost plausibly*** have been &#x2466; ~~J#817 Lydia Boynton~~, daughter of &#x2465; J#325 Lydia Jewett (Boynton) (m.
+J#587 ***Deacon Noah Jewett***'s wife Lydia Boynton (Jewett) ***could almost plausibly*** have been &#x2466; <span style="background-color:grey">~~J#817 Lydia Boynton~~</span>, daughter of &#x2465; J#325 Lydia Jewett (Boynton) (m.
 John Boynton), daughter of &#x2464; J#117  Samuel Jewett (sr) (who died in Hollis N.H.) and thus would have been sister of &#x2466; J#816 Samuel Boynton;
 and if so ~~this would have been a &#x1F7E5; consanguineous Jewett marriage, 3d cousins 1 remove~~, but it appears not to be so.

 * _Cross-References_ &mdash;
-    - ~~J#325 Lydia Jewett~~ is at [[JoA:1:111]](https://archive.org/details/historygenealogy01jewe/page/111/mode/1up?q=816+Samuel+817+Lydia+325); alas J#816 Samuel and J#817 Lydia are not further expanded in JoA vols 1 &mldr; 4.
+    - <span style="background-color:grey">~~J#325 Lydia Jewett~~</span> with children Lydia and Samuel is at [[JoA:1:111]](https://archive.org/details/historygenealogy01jewe/page/111/mode/1up?q=816+Samuel+817+Lydia+325); alas J#816 Samuel and J#817 Lydia are not further expanded in JoA vols 1 &mldr; 4.
     - J#325 Lydia appears on the wild web as [<span class=RoY>&#x26A0;</span> WT Boynton-474](https://www.wikitree.com/wiki/Boynton-474), but that offers little news; did she thrive, marry?
 TBD.
     - J#587 Deac Noah Jewett is at [[JoA:1:88,165]](https://archive.org/details/historygenealogy01jewe/page/165/mode/1up?q=587)

 This appears to have been a Savage-esque leap to a tempting conclusion.
+An old local history volume says wife Lydia had a brother Samuel, and came from New Hampshire, which fits both ladies.
+An astonishing coincidence?
+Not when we observe the onomastics: both Lydia and Samuel are Boynton familial names, so siblings with same names as their cousins is not unlikely.

-I haven't seen this connection in print outside our family, so I'm not sure if my parents read this somewhere or made the false, hopeful connection on their own.
+I haven't seen this connection in print outside our family, so I'm not sure if my parents read this somewhere that I haven't found, or made the false, hopeful connection on their own.
+Quite possibly it was the work of my Grandfather's college roommate (late 1920s), who did the only work on our family before Dad started in 1950s.
+"Em Greenway" was a 1st generation American, so his class-assignment recommended methods & resources for doing a New England Genealogy wouldn't apply, especially not in a timely fashion, to _his_ family, so he got both instructor and roommate permissions to do his *roommate*'s solidly Yankee family.
+(Ricker/Jewett/Swett etc.)

-The B/D dates are wrong by 5 or 6 years from the Samuel and Lydia Boynton siblings buried in Cornish, and there is indeed another set of Samuel and Lydia Boynton siblings (presumably Boynton cousins of the other set).
+The B/D dates are wrong by 5 or 6 years from the Samuel and Lydia Boynton siblings buried in Cornish, and there is indeed another set of Samuel and Lydia Boynton siblings (presumably Boynton cousins of the other set; a Rowley allied-family that went to So.
+Maine via mid NH.).

 Per [F-A-G 182374016](https://www.findagrave.com/memorial/182374016/noah-jewett) and Maine Nathan Hale Cemetery records (_details below_), J#587 Deac.
 Noah